folkehelseinstituttet/Fhi.Statistikk.OpenAPI/User Guide FHI Statistikk Open API.md

 The response format is the same as for the endpoint 'Get tables'.
 ### Get query
-The endpoint `/api/open/v1/{SourceId}/Table/{tableId}/query` can be used to get the request body that is used for the Get data endpoint.
+The endpoint `/api/open/v1/{SourceId}/Table/{tableId}/query` can be used to get the request body for getting data from the table (Get data endpoint).
 The response from this endpoint will be in JSON format, and will contain categories for all dimensions and all measures.

 Each filter choice is called a dimension and the values that a dimension can have are called categories.
 Examples of dimensions would be 'AAR' for years or 'GEO' for geography.
 Examples of categories would be '2020' or '2021' for years.
 Measures will be listed up under the dimension 'MEASURE_TYPE', where each measure is its own category.

-The response from this endpoint can be copied and used as the request body for the 'Get data' endpoint.
+The response from this endpoint can be copied and used as the request body for the 'Get data' endpoint to get the whole dataset (all values of the measures in the table), or adjusted to contain just subset of categories and measures and used to get the subset of the whole dataset.
 ### Get dimensions
 The endpoint `/api/open/v1/{SourceId}/Table/{tableId}/dimension` can be used to get information about the dimensions and the corresponding categories for a table.
 The response, in JSON format, contains the labels for all dimensions and categories for a table.